leeib3041/Lets-Use-Python/README.md

 Much of my comparison to Python will be C or C++.
 If you know C, but not C++, don't worry too much.
 Much of the syntax is the same.

-If you already know about Python interpreters and the basics, then skip ahead to Lesson 3 or 4 (currently still a working process, come back later and hopefully I'll have those lessons completed).
+If you already know about Python interpreters and/or the basics, then skip ahead to Chapter 3 or 4 (currently still a working process, come back later and hopefully I'll have those lessons completed).

 ## Table of Contents